Rep Stage 2019-20 Season

-World Premiere, Musical, and Two Contemporary Classics Slated for Season
+World Premiere, Regional Premiere, and Two Contemporary Classics Planned for Season

-Columbia, MD – Rep Stage, the professional regional theatre in residence at Howard Community College, has announced its 2018–2019 season will launch with the musical “Sweeney Todd,” followed by a world premiere by local playwright Bob Bartlett and a regional premiere by Philadelphia playwright James Ijames, and then conclude with the timeless musical “Dames at Sea.”
+Columbia, MD – Rep Stage, the professional regional theatre in residence at Howard Community College, will launch its 2019–2020 season with “Souvenir” by Stephen Temperley, followed by a world premiere by local playwright Bob Bartlett and a regional premiere by Philadelphia playwright James Ijames, and then conclude with the timeless musical “Dames at Sea.”

-“For 2018–2019, Rep Stage is producing a season to inspire wonderment and ignite imagination.
-This season speaks to everything I love about the theatre and supports my vision for a theatre where everyone is welcome, where we can all see ourselves in the stories we tell, where empathy is key, and where we can all experience wonderment.”
+“As always, the 2019–2020 Rep Stage season will inspire conversation and ignite imagination.
+I continue to try and bring stories to our audiences that have a vision for a theatre that fosters radical hospitality; where everyone is welcome, and where we can all see ourselves in the stories we tell.”

 For more information about the upcoming season, contact 443-518-1510 or visit www.repstage.org.